-That being said, there are a number of general tasks that project managers can expect to perform on a daily basis.
+That being said, there are a number of general tasks that any good project manager can expect to perform on a daily basis.
 These include:

 - Communicating with team members: Project Management is all about communication, whether through emails, calls, daily check-ins, or team meetings.
 Project managers must communicate with the members of their team regularly to determine the status of various projects and potential roadblocks that will need to be resolved.